Technical Accident Reconstruction Team

 The Milford Police Department also works in conjunction with the New Hampshire Department of Fish and Game.
 Our unified goal is to ensure legal and safe operation of all OHRV’s.

-The ATV Unit consists of Sergeant Shawn Pelletier and Sergeant Matthew Fiffield.
+The ATV Unit consists of Sergeant Shawn Pelletier, Sergeant Matthew Fiffield and Officer Jeffrey Sprankle.